bisdom1/notebooks/README.md

 # 🛢️ PGK 👶 🐍 workshop
 Introduction to python data analysis with an example analysing whether there is any correlation between seismicity and production/injection in an oil field.

-## ➡️ tldr; For this workshop, download the `PGKYP.ipynb` notebook file and the 3 `.csv` files and upload them into your Notebook environment.
+## ➡️ tldr; For this workshop, download and install Anaconda and download the `PGKYP.ipynb` notebook file and the 3 `.csv` files and upload them into your jupyter notebook environment.

 ## Extended documentation: